millerhoo/journey1-self-service-bi/workshops/journey1-self-service-bi/LabGuide400.md

     ![](./images/400/Picture400-32.png)

-Adding Data Sources from Comma Separated Value files
+Section 2: Adding Data Sources from Comma Separated Value files
 ====================================================

 In this section you add two data sources from Comma Separated Value